0815Sailsman/sml-edit/README.md

 - [x] Possibly split different IDs
 - [ ] Move toString methods to own service and out of mapManagerService
 - [ ] Meta tags and info-dump in root of sml file
+- [ ] do we really need this 'bubbling', now that the IDs are clear? -> updating minor stuff without reference to major

 ## Known Bugs
 - [x] Loading maps doesn't update MapManagement ID Counter